Lindo-OTG/GenAI_portfolio/README.md

 # GenAI_portfolio
 Build a web Portfolio with GenAI.
-Using IBM WatsonX
+Using IBM WatsonX and LLM (langchain) to create an AI chat Assistant.